A K-theory spectrum for cobordism cut and paste groups

-From our definition of the trisimplicial space $X_{\bullet, \bullet, \bullet}$ we automatically deduce a topological analogue of the squares cut and paste spectrum, whose infinite loop space is obtained from a bisimplicial space $X_{\bullet, \bullet, 0}$ by taking the loop space of its (fat) geometric realisation.
-We show that the inclusion of the bisimplicial into the trisimplicial space provides a categorification of the quotient map $\SK_{n}^\d \rightarrow \SKbar_{n}^\d$. \begin{introthm} The map of spectra
+From our definition of the quadrisimplicial set $X^*_{\bullet, \bullet, \bullet}$ we automatically deduce a topological analogue of the squares cut and paste spectrum, whose infinite loop space is obtained from a trisimplicial space $X^*_{\bullet, \bullet, 0}$ by taking the loop space of its geometric realisation.
+We show that the inclusion of the trisimplicial into the quadrisimplicial set provides a categorification of the quotient map $\SK_{n}^\d \rightarrow \SKbar_{n}^\d$.